josedaniel-cb/ire-forms/README.md

 Lit Element forms with Bootstrap CSS styles.
 Let the editor guide you.
 As a Web Component, its compatible with React, Angular, Vue, and more.

+Do you need super fast forms and deligful typing?
+You are in the right place.

 ## Usage

 Use `FormBuilder` for creating a form controller.